raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     5.0b-->new[ ]
 </div>

-Now, given `plusOne`, we can take a generator of trees and return all of the ways that all of those trees could have a node added to them:
+Now, given `plusOne`, we can take a generator of trees and return an enumeration over the set of of the ways that all of those trees could have a node added to them:

 ```javascript
 function concat (generatorOfGenerators) {